Church of St Paul, Letchworth: History

 By 1924 the church was becoming too small for its growing congregation and work on an extension began in early 1931, with two further bays being added to the nave and adding two single bays on both sides, that on the south to house the organ and that on the north to act as a vestry, with a temporary wall being added in the east.
 This extension was dedicated on 18 December 1931.
 The baptismal font was found in pieces in a builder's yard in 1934 having been removed from St Albans Abbey, where it had been installed in 1853.
 The font was obtained for the price of transporting it to St Paul's where it was installed and dedicated to the memory of the late Mrs Evelyn Swatman.

 By 1938 the church needed to be extended again, and an appeal was launched to raise the required £1,000; this sum was reached by 1940 and the north aisle was finished, a vestibule built and the roofing of the nave completed.
 In 1958 a Church Hall was built at 179 Pixmore Way, immediately west of the church.

 St Paul's Church remained a chapel of ease within the ecclesiastical parish of Willian until 17 January 1963, when a new ecclesiastical parish of "Saint Paul, Letchworth" was created.
 On 8 June 1977 the two ecclesiastical parishes of Willian and Letchworth St Paul were brought under a united benefice, allowing them to be served by the same clergy whilst remaining separate ecclesiastical parishes.

 In 1989 the church was reordered, turning the seating around from facing the east to facing the west.
 At about the same time a new smaller altar was installed and new communion rails fitted.
 The pulpit was boarded in and the baptismal font moved to the northeast corner of the church.

 In August 2015 windows at the church and those at St Mary's church in Hitchin were smashed in what police called a "religiously motivated attack."
 A local man was charged with the attack.

 In February 2022 the boarded in pulpit was removed.

+At the end of 2023, the north aisle was (is being) rebuilt to be made safer.

+At the end of 2023 they donated their chairs to another church and put in new wooden chairs making the place look newer.